 Surely you have seen some image of its famous golden dome, it is the most famous monument in Cadiz and can be seen from all parts of the city as you stroll.
 It is undoubtedly one of Cadiz’s tourist attractions.

-What to see in Cadiz – La Plaza de San Juan de Dios
+La Plaza de San Juan de Dios

 A square next to the port, where you can see the beautiful building of the City Council of Cadiz and the church of San Juan de Dios.
 A place with a lot of life, where you can find bars and restaurants to eat or tapear, fountains with water and lots of art.
 It is undoubtedly one of the most typical things to see in Cadiz.